Modalities, Training, and Philosophy

 Deep Tissue

 What does "Deep Tissue Massage" mean?
 In short – many things!
 A variety of styles and techniques (often referred to as "modalities") exist promoting work with the deeper tissues in the body.
-I have studied Neuromusular Therapy, Myofascial Release, and Swedish massage, all of which use varying pressures and angles to treat tension in the muscles or connective tissue.
+Our therapists and trained in a variety of modalities including Hydrotherapy, Attachment Therapy, Compression, Friction, Instrument Assisted Soft Tissue Manipulation, Gua Sha Cupping, Manual Lymphatic Drainage, Muscle Stripping, Myofascial Release, Pin-and-Stretch, Rocking/Oscillations, Vibration, Joint mobilization/Joint play, Traction/Unwinding, and Proprioceptive Neuromuscular Facilitation, all of which use varying pressures and angles to treat tension in the muscles or connective tissue.

-I believe that deep tissue massage doesn't need to be painful to be effective.
-That being said, occasional discomfort – referred to as "therapeutic pain" – can occur when working with particularly sensitive trigger points or deep-held patterns.
-When working on areas of focus, I use a slow and steady increase in pressure just up to the client's edge of tolerance and check in to see how the person is handling the work.
-Although I have many tools at my disposal to interpret how the pressure feels, only the person on the table has access to his or her own nerves, and how it feels to them is the most important feedback.
-I feel strongly about empowering my clients to speak up and let me know if adjustments need to be made.
+We believe that deep tissue massage doesn't need to be painful to be effective.
+That being said, occasional discomfort – referred to as "therapeutic pain" – can occur when working with particularly sensitive areas.
+When working on areas of focus, we use a slow and steady increase in pressure just up to the client's edge of tolerance and check in to see how the person is handling the work.
+Although we have many tools at our disposal to interpret how the pressure feels, only the person on the table has access to his or her own nerves, and how it feels to them is the most important feedback.
+We feel strongly about empowering our clients to speak up and let us know if adjustments need to be made.

 Relaxation